Skip to main content

 -H "Content-Type: application/json" \

--d '{"text": "Your text content here"}'
+-d '{"content": "Your text content here"}'

 All scan endpoints return the same response structure: